 Here’s my bold statement: I think Ghost Town is better than Frontierland.

 If you’re in the mood for a more interactive experience, on select summer days, the park presents Ghost Town Alive, a sort of immersive theater experience around the land.

 Ghost Town really is the heart of Knott’s, from the shops to Butterfield Stagecoach to the train depot.
 Outside its boundaries, however, it too often resembles any other regional amusement park — with little in the way of theming.

 Obviously, I understand Knott’s doesn’t have Disney or Universal money, and I’m not such a purist that I become enraged at visible coaster supports.
 But after walking through Ghost Town, the Boardwalk and Fiesta Village sections come off as frustratingly ordinary.

 One of the more interesting sites at Knott’s isn’t even in the park.
 Across from the California Marketplace, you’ll find a full-scale replica of Philadelphia’s Independence Hall, where both the Declaration of Independence and Constitution were debated.
-It’s a living testament to Walter Knott’s politics and patriotism — he called it “the greatest shrine to individual freedom in all the world” in a 1969 brochure.
-It was nearly deserted during my Saturday visit, but it made for a nice respite from the crowds as I quietly perused its collection, which includes a replica of the Liberty Bell.
+You’ll often find it deserted during weekend visits, making for a nice respite from the crowds as you peruse its collection, which includes a replica of the Liberty Bell.

 I’ve said before that I’m no high-minded food critic; I’m just an unadventurous, simple eater, the kind of guy who prefers his cheeseburgers plain, but for a simple fried chicken dinner, Knott’s provided a thoroughly unimpressive experience.